-A delicious and moist rhubarb cake, topped with a cinnamon sugar and flaked almonds.
-You can make this cake with fresh or frozen rhubarb.
+A delicious and moist rhubarb sour cream cake, topped with a cinnamon sugar and flaked almonds.
+You can make this cake with fresh or frozen rhubarb!

 This old fashioned rhubarb cake is wonderfully spiced with cinnamon and I love the bit of almond on top.
 This is a great cake to use up frozen rhubarb or an excellent use for a fresh crop, if yours is ready now.
 Thanks to the addition of sour cream, this is a wonderfully moist cake, that keeps well.

 Ingredients and Substitutions